home-assistant/developers.home-assistant/docs/bluetooth_fetching_data.md

 ## BluetoothProcessorCoordinator

-The `ActiveBluetoothProcessorCoordinator` and `PassiveBluetoothProcessorCoordinator` processor coordinators significantly reduce the code needed for creating integrations that are primary function as sensor, binary sensors, or fire events.
-By formatting the data fed into the processor coordinators into a `PassiveBluetoothDataUpdate`, the frameworks can care of creating the entities on demand and allow for minimal `sensor` and `binary_sensor` platforms.
+The `ActiveBluetoothProcessorCoordinator` and `PassiveBluetoothProcessorCoordinator` processor coordinators significantly reduce the code needed for creating integrations that primary function as sensor, binary sensors, or fire events.
+By formatting the data fed into the processor coordinators into a `PassiveBluetoothDataUpdate` object, the frameworks can care of creating the entities on demand and allow for minimal `sensor` and `binary_sensor` platform implementations.

 These frameworks require the data coming from the library to be formatted into a `PassiveBluetoothDataUpdate` as shown below: